 - BCSP gives special recognition to QAPs in our Academic Database.

-- QAPs are eligible for a gift of up to $10,000 toward full accreditation or reaccreditation by the Accreditation Board for Engineering and Technology (ABET) or Aviation Accreditation Board International (AABI), as described in this page's Resources section.
+- QAPs are eligible for a gift of up to $10,000 toward full accreditation or reaccreditation by the Accreditation Board for Engineering and Technology (ABET), as described in this page's Resources section.

 - BCSP provides $1,000 annually to ABET or AABI accredited programs to help cover costs of retaining accreditation.